iRemotech

 • proxy policy,

-• geographic routing,
+• geographic consistency,

 • network segregation,